Mr. Whitekeys

 Mr. Whitekeys, also known as W. Keys, is a musician, recording artist, entrepreneur, writer, media personality and ornithologist in the U.S. state of Alaska.
 He was the owner and operator of a nightclub called the Fly By Night Club, located in the Spenard neighborhood of Anchorage, from 1980 to 2006.
 In part due to his flamboyant public persona and penchant for humor (and to a more limited extent, penchant for self-promotion), he figures prominently in the modern history and folklore of Spenard.
-He has released sporadic recordings over many years, starting in 1972, mostly under the band name The Fabulous Spamtones.
+He has released sporadic recordings starting in 1972, mostly under the band name The Fabulous Spamtones.

 Biography

 Mr. Whitekeys spent his early years living in South Dakota, Iowa, and Arizona.
-He came to Alaska in 1970 with a friend, who left Alaska shortly afterward.
-Not long after his arrival, he began working as a bar band musician, particularly for Mike Gordon at his new Spenard establishment Chilkoot Charlie's.
+He graduated Duke University and came to Alaska in 1970 with a friend.
+He began working as a bar band musician, particularly for Mike Gordon at his new Spenard establishment Chilkoot Charlie's.
 He coined what became Chilkoot Charlie's slogan, "We cheat the other guy and pass the savings on to you."
-Gordon's success with this bar led to a short-lived attempt on his part to expand into a statewide empire, as he established Chilkoot Charlie's locations in Girdwood and Fairbanks during the mid-1970s.
-Whitekeys originally came to Fairbanks as part of this expansion and remained for several years, where he played in numerous "Two Street" bars during the construction of the Trans-Alaska Pipeline System and the economic boom which accompanied it.
+Gordon's success with this bar led to a short-lived attempt on his part to expand into Girdwood and Fairbanks during the mid-1970s.
+Whitekeys originally came to Fairbanks as part of this expansion where he played in "Two Street" bars during the construction of the Trans-Alaska Pipeline System and the economic boom which accompanied it.